BowHaven: the local mental health charity that empowers its members

 Spiteri explained to me that BowHaven have already had to cut several activities that everyone loved due to difficulties with ensuring funding.
 Outings have been cut down, although they were able to enjoy one summer trip to Broadstairs.
 ‘We used to go out for a Christmas meal and some Christmas shopping – something everyone always looked forward to – but maybe that’s not possible now’.

 At the moment BowHaven doesn’t have the resources to train volunteers so financial donations are the best way to help, or you can donate household items (except clothes) to the fundraising stall they run.
-You can donate securely to BowHaven through BT Mydonate via a link on BowHaven’s website (BT Mydonate does not take any commission on donations, so all donations will go directly to BowHaven).

 Find them at BowHaven, Bow Community Hall, William Place (off Roman Road), London, E3 5ED